Nicollet County Transfer on Death Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Nicollet County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Nicollet County that you need to transfer you would only need to order our forms once for all of your properties in Nicollet County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Nicollet County you only need to order once.

 Minnesota's transfer on death deeds are governed by Minn.
 Stat.
 507.071.